DistributedWeb/dweb-dns-packet/README.md

 ## TCP, TLS, HTTPS

 While DNS has traditionally been used over a datagram transport, it is increasingly being carried over TCP for larger responses commonly including DNSSEC responses and TLS or HTTPS for enhanced security.
-See below examples on how to use `dns-packet` to wrap DNS packets in these protocols:
+See below examples on how to use `dweb-dns-packet` to wrap DNS packets in these protocols:

 - [TCP](examples/tcp.js)
 - [DNS over TLS](examples/tls.js)